 Charlotte Sheridan is a registered architect and town planner.
-She is a Fellow of the Royal Institute of Architects of Ireland (RIAI) and a member of the Irish Planning Institute (IPI), with over 25 years' professional experience as a director of Sheridan Woods, an architecture and urban planning practice, specialising in urban regeneration, housing, sustainable communities, and collaborative planning.
-Ms Sheridan is a former president of the RIAI and non-executive Director of the RIAI from 2019 to 2023.
+She is a Fellow of the Royal Institute of Architects of Ireland (RIAI), and a member of the Irish Planning Institute (IPI), with over 25 years' professional experience as a director of Sheridan Woods, an architecture and urban planning practice specialising in urban regeneration, housing, sustainable communities, and collaborative planning.
+Ms Sheridan is a former president of the RIAI and non-executive Director of the RIAI from 2019-2023.
+She is currently a Board member of the Irish Georgian Society.

 Michael Wall is a barrister specialising in planning, environmental, and construction law.
 He is a former member of the board of An Bord Pleanála and has worked as an architect in private practice and in project management.
 He is a Fellow of the Royal Institute of Architects of Ireland.
 Mr Wall has an MBA from University College Dublin as well as degrees in architecture, planning and law.
-He is Chairman of the Irish Georgian Society and a board member of Transport Infrastructure Ireland (TII), the Abbey Theatre and Simpson's Hospital.
+He is Chairman of the Irish Georgian Society, a board member of Transport Infrastructure Ireland (TII) and a trustee of Simpson's Hospital.